exoticDFT/stanford-carla-toolbox/examples/autosim-spawn-vehicles.md

 30. This calls another SCT function to convert the current Carla world into an AS Scene object.
 31. Prints the overall scene information to show all the actors in the scene.
+32. Creates a variable to store the first actor that was created.
-32. Calls another SCT function to return only one specific actor in the scene.
+33. Calls an AS function to return only one specific actor in the scene.
-33. Here we are just printing the actor's transform, which is an object of all carla.Actor objects.
+34. Here we are just printing the actor's transform, which is an object of all carla.Actor objects.
 We need to call the `PyCall.pystr` function to make sure the python string is printed for the object and not Julia's representation of the object.
-31. The loop now sleeps for the desired time before doing the next tick.
+35. The loop now sleeps for the desired time before doing the next tick.
-32. The end of the `for` loop.
+36. The end of the `for` loop.

 ## Ending the client